 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2016-13 ("ASU 2016-13") "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments", which requires the measurement and recognition of expected credit losses for financial assets held at amortized cost.
 ASU 2016-13 replaces the existing incurred loss impairment model with an expected loss model which requires the use of forward-looking information to calculate credit loss estimates.
-It also eliminates the concept of other-than-temporary impairment and requires credit losses related to certain available-for-sale debt securities to be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
-These changes result in earlier recognition of credit losses.
+It also eliminates the concept of other-than-temporary impairment and requires credit losses related to certain available-for-sale debt securities to be recorded through an allowance for credit losses.
 We adopted ASU 2016-13 using the modified retrospective approach as of January 1, 2020.
 The cumulative effect upon adoption was not material to our consolidated financial statements.
 See "Impairment of Investments" and "Accounts Receivable" above as well as Note 3 for the effect on our consolidated financial statements.